 Any opportunity you get to warm up a lead — use it.
 Offline events, social media, blog comments, follow-up questions during conference talks, you name it.

 7. Make Sure You Solve the Right Pain Points

-CB Insights reported that 42% of all failing startups go down because of a product – market misfit.
-Building a solution that doesn’t solve real problems is a waste of time.
+CB Insights reported that 42% of all failing startups go down because of a product-market misfit.
+Building a solution that doesn’t solve real problems wastes time.